Journey (band): 2020–2024: Contested lineup changes, lawsuits, and Freedom

 On February 16, 2022, the band announced the title and track listing of their 15th studio album Freedom, which was released on July 8, 2022.
 The second single from the album, "You Got the Best of Me", was released on April 26, 2022; the third, "Let It Rain", on May 17; the fourth, "Don't Give Up on Us", on June 7; and the fifth, "United We Stand", on July 4.

 On March 1, 2022, Cain confirmed that neither Walden nor Jackson remained in the lineup, with Walden's exit following a minor heart attack following a live show in Pennsylvania.
 Nevertheless, both were still featured on Freedom, as they had completed their parts on the album before their departures.
 Schon later stated that Walden and Jackson were still "musical members" of the band, and he would certainly write again with Walden in the future.
-Schon also did not rule out the possibility of former members Steve Perry and Gregg Rolie returning for a reunion on the band's 50th anniversary.
-Although Schon had confirmed that former member Rolie would appear with the band for their tour in January 2023, He later backtracked that same month, stating that Rolie would not be joining for the 50th anniversary tour, although Rolie would later make a guest appearance for the band's performance in Austin on February 22, 2023.
+Schon also did not rule out the possibility of former members Perry and Rolie returning for a reunion on the band's 50th anniversary.
+Although Schon had confirmed that former member Rolie would appear with the band for their tour in January 2023, he later backtracked, stating that Rolie would not be joining for the 50th anniversary tour, although he would later make a guest appearance for the band's performance in Austin on February 22, 2023.

-Former member Perry opened a lawsuit on Schon and Cain regarding song trademark registrations on September 21, 2022, although he would later drop the lawsuit on January 7, 2023.
+Perry filed a lawsuit against Schon and Cain regarding song trademark registrations on September 21, 2022, although he would drop the lawsuit on January 7, 2023.
 Two months later, Schon filed a lawsuit against Cain over a credit card dispute.

-On October 27, 2022, Journey announced their fifth live album, Live in Concert at Lollapalooza, which was released on December 9, 2022.
+On October 27, 2022, Journey announced its fifth live album, Live in Concert at Lollapalooza, which was released on December 9, 2022.

 In December 2022, Schon served Cain with a cease and desist order after he performed "Don't Stop Believin'" for Donald Trump, stating Cain "has no right to use Journey for politics".
+Throughout 2023 to early 2024, the band toured with Toto.
+Journey toured North America again with Def Leppard throughout July to September 2024, as they previously did in 2006 and 2018.
+Cain opened up another lawsuit against Schon in July 2024, in which Schon was accused of misusing the band's credit cards, which resulted in a UK and Ireland tour being cancelled.

+On September 22, 2024, Pineda took to Facebook to respond to criticism following the band's performance at Rock in Rio, where he struggled with his ear monitors on stage.
+He offered to leave the band if one million fans commented "Go" on his post.

+2025–present: Farewell tour

+On October 10, 2025, it was announced that Cain would be leaving the band after one more tour.
+Schon confirmed that Journey would indeed continue without Cain.
+A month later, the band announced the North American leg of their farewell tour, dubbed the Final Frontier Tour on November 6, 2025 which is set to begin in February 2026.